Paleo Tortillas Recipe

 - ½ cup canned pumpkin or cooked, mashed sweet potato (I use THIS)

-- 1 - ¼ cup arrowroot powder or tapioca starch (They are interchangeable.
+- 1 - ¼ cup arrowroot powder or tapioca starch (They are interchangeable for this recipe.
 I use THIS)

 - ¼ cup ground flax or chia/flax blend (I use THIS)